vishalam3636/Vishal-Programming-Journey/10- Node-JS/10.2- Namaste Node (Season-2)/devTinder (E-08, Data Sanitization and Schema Validation)/homework.md

 - Add API level validations on Patch request and signup post API
 - DATA SANITISATION: Add API validation for each field

+(part-2)

+- Install Validator
+- Explore Validator library functions and use validator functions for password, email and url